Developing an Electric Mobility Roadmap for Vietnam: Global Experiences From National Case Studies

 WRI Ross Center for Sustainable Cities

 WRI Ross Center for Sustainable Cities is World Resources Institute’s program dedicated to shaping a future where cities work better for everyone.
-It enables more connected, compact and coordinated cities.
-The Center expands the transport and urban development expertise of the EMBARQ network to catalyze innovative solutions in other sectors, including air quality, water, buildings, land use and energy.
-It combines the research excellence of WRI with two decades of on-the-ground impact through a network of more than 320 experts working from Brazil, China, Colombia, Ethiopia, India, Mexico, Turkey and the United States to make cities around the world better places to live.
-More information at www.wrirosscities.org.
+Together with partners around the world, we help create resilient, inclusive, low-carbon places that are better for people and the planet.
+Our network of more than 500 experts working from Brazil, China, Colombia, Ethiopia, India, Indonesia, Kenya, the Netherlands, Mexico, Turkey and the United States combine research excellence with on-the-ground impact to make cities around the world better places to live.

 Previous